graasp/graasp/README.md

     - [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) : A extension for VS Code.
 It allows easy access to the database.

+## Installation

+Graasp offers two ways to install the Graasp backend :

+    - Docker : this allows you to run a preconfigured environnement (Recommended)
+    - Local : you'll need to install and configure all the required services

-# Docker installation (Recommanded)
+### Docker installation (Recommended)

-The installation with Docker is the recommanded way, it allows to use a preconfigured developement environnement.
+We recommend to set up the development environment using Docker, as it allows to use a preconfigured developement environnement.

 First open the folder locally and run the following command to install the required npm packages.